 Historically, young people were taught a trade by serving as apprentices or learning the ropes in a family business.
 While modern education emphasizes learning through books, classrooms, and lab experience, academia has increasingly embraced the value of hands-on involvement and commonly provides students opportunities for fieldwork or internships.

-The Cook Student Organic Farm was founded by then Rutgers associate professor in nutritional sciences Michael Hamm, who guided the development of the farm until 1998.
+The Cook Student Organic Farm at Rutgers was founded by then Rutgers associate professor in nutritional sciences Michael Hamm, who guided the development of the farm until 1998.
 When the farm was first launched, grants and funding from Rutgers helped cover the initial start-up costs.
 Eventually, as the farm sold more shares and generated more income, it became a self-sustaining enterprise.
 The farm started out at Hort Farm III on Ryders Lane, with 1.25 acres under cultivation, providing produce to 24 shareholders who paid $150 per share.
 The cultivated land was expanded to three acres during the 1999 growing season, with membership growing to 125 shareholders paying $250 per share.

 After a few years without a director, followed by a stint by a short-term interim director, associate professor Edward Durner was asked to lead the student farm in 2006.
 During his tenure as director, he supervised 60 undergraduate student interns and taught sustainable production based on sound horticultural science.
 After 2008, the cultivated acreage was expanded to five acres and, at its height, the farm served 175 shareholders.
 Surplus produce was donated to Elijah’s Promise Soup Kitchen in New Brunswick.
 In 2010, the name of the farm was changed to The Student Sustainable Farm at Rutgers (while used in practice, the farm didn’t undergo organic certification, hence “organic” was removed from the name).